teamusa2025/teamusa2025.github.io/index.md

 ### Milestone 1: Mockup development

-The goal of Milestone 1 is to create a set of mockup HTML pages for this project.
+The goal of Milestone 1 is to create a set of mockup pages for this project.

 Milestone 1 is managed using [TeamUSA2025 GitHub Project Board M1](https://github.com/orgs/teamusa2025/projects/1).